jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 any given level of the tree.

 > NOTE By "safe" we mean "covered by the analysis of {{MPDST24}}".
 It could be
-> that a little more flexibility is possible, but this is not guaranteed.
-If we
+> that we have a little more wiggle room, but we're not certain.
+If we find
-> find matching attacks, we should mention them in {{security-considerations}}.
+> matching attacks, we should mention them in {{security-considerations}}.

 We further restrict aggregation by requiring that the level strictly increases at each step: